MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 manager: shellyha
 ---

-# Using bot analytics to improve your bot
+# Using bot analytics to improve your customer service system

+As you create and deploy your AI for Customer Service Virtual Agent bots, you can use bot analytics to gain insights into the performance of your bots and customer service system.